ebzzry/marie/README.md

     $ sbcl
     * (ql:quickload :marie)

-To print the symbols exported by this package:
+To print the symbols exported by marie:

-    * (marie:symbols :marie)
+    * (marie:external-symbols :marie)